Empirical Probability Examples

 Empirical Probability From Frequency Tables

-From a frequency table, one can calculate the probability that a certain data value falls into any data group/ class.
-For example, consider the frequency table of examination scores in a certain class.
+A frequency table calculates the probability that a certain data value falls into any data group or class.
+Consider the frequency table of examination scores in a certain class.

 ClassFrequency ($f$)$frf$